suborbital/docs/website/docs/se2/customizing-functions/custom-libraries.md

 </Tabs>

-## Configuring Compute
+## Configuring SE2

 Since your custom library is listed as a dependency of the template project, it will be installed when your users' functions are built for the first time.

-In your Compute installation, you will need to configure the `SCC_TEMPLATES_REPO` environment variable.
+In your SE2 installation, you will need to configure the `SCC_TEMPLATES_REPO` environment variable.

 - For a local deployment, edit `docker-compose.yml` to add `SCC_TEMPLATES_REPO:` to the builder with the value set to your fork \(e.g. `acmeco/runnable-templates`\)
 - For a cloud deployment, edit `suborbital/scc-controlplane.yaml`, and add the following to the `builder` container's `environment`: